bzztbomb/godot_examples/shadow_material/README.md

 In scene.glsl, the LIGHT_SHADER_CODE is contained in a glsl function named "light_compute".
 We need to be able to modify the final alpha here somehow.
 Looking at how this function is called, it seems easiest to pass the current alpha in as a in/out parameter.
-The steps to accomplish this are: modifying light compute, modifying callers to [light compute](https://github.com/bzztbomb/godot/commit/f68d1ebb4b00db71772cb4a83c9ee1cf4b7168f9).
+The steps to accomplish this are: modifying light compute, modifying callers to light compute.
+You can see the modifications [here](https://github.com/bzztbomb/godot/commit/f68d1ebb4b00db71772cb4a83c9ee1cf4b7168f9).

 Recompile the engine and start up a project.